Document updated on Nov 15, 2024

 The content that KrakenD writes in its log represents two types of logging:

 The access log shows users’ activity and prints: which endpoints are requested, when, the status code, the duration, the requesting IP, and the method.
-An example of the format is:
+The default format of the access log is as follows:

 [GIN] yyyy/mm/dd - hh:mm:ss | 200 | 4.529µs | 172.17.0.1 | GET "/user/foo"